The most important in music can not be found in the score (Gustav Mahler)

 The problems of interpretation increase with the time past.
 The construction of musical instruments keep embodied that component of beauty linking sound with the ideas of music.
 Scientific organology only rarely focussed on the sound as such changed in time but the exploration of the construction influencing individual sound.

 Musicians as well as craftsmen were trained thoroughly in past and present.
 In pre-industrial ages craftsmen were educated to be able to freely design and develop their sound ideas when attaining mastership.
 Within the structure of their work this goal of expressivity is preserved that can be revealed in the original instrument.
-Structure, technics, and the original ideas within are imprortant documents of cultural history.
+Structure, technics, and the original ideas within are important documents of cultural history.

 Our Institute is dedicated to the cultural legacy of musical instruments which permit us to access a poetic potential over the ages within their specific expressions of crafts and arts.
 The revelation of this poetic potential requires a hermeneutical process to link the ideas of sound and expression to the traces of technical constructions.